caseyanderson/awavepress.com/_posts/releases/2018-02-01-Electrocardiographs-CRT.md

 ## credits

-Recorded May 2016 in Sokolowsko, Poland.
+Recorded May 2016 in Soko&#x142;owsko, Poland.

 Mastered by Giuseppe Ielasi.